SanPen/GridCal/doc/md_source/grid_reduction.md

 ## Theory

-The PhD dissertation presented in [1][2], expands on the traditional ward equivalent reduction method.
+### Di-Shi grid equivalent

-The proposed method allows the generators to be "just moved" to the boundary buses and later, injections are calibrated to compensate for that.
-In that sense, is a very friendly method for planning engineers that want to reduce the grid, and still need to keep the generators as previously defined for dispatching.
+The PhD dissertation of Di-Shi presented in [1] [2], expands on the traditional ward equivalent reduction method.

-Steps for the **Di-Shi grid equivalent**:
+The proposed method allows the generators to be *just moved* to the boundary buses.
+Later, the injections are calibrated to compensate for that.
+It is a very friendly method for planning engineers that want to reduce the grid, and still need to keep the generators as previously defined for dispatching.

 **Step 0 – Define bus sets**